Obscuretone/obscuretone.github.io/public/posts/en/politics_not_strongly_typed.md

 If someone reads "Liberal candidate" and imports the entire modern national Liberal schema, they have already lost information.

-The local value does not conform cleanly to the expected type.

-It is not because the data is corrupt.

-It is because the type is too simple.
+The local value does not conform cleanly to the expected type because the type is too simple.

 The same word means different things at different levels of government, in different regions, across different eras, and inside different communities.